nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA requests to <ins>list modules (UC02)</ins>.
-2. TA deletes a module with the specified index.
+2. TA requests to delete a specific module in the list.
-3. TAssist deletes the module and the class groups associated to it.
+3. TAssist deletes the module and the class groups associated with it.

     Use case ends.